Joel Hunnicutt

 "Through careful design and use of color, I strive to give the organic medium of wood the elegance and luminosity of glass."

-Joel Hunnicutt's work goes beyond traditional woodturning.
-This artist crafts gracefully shaped vessels that recreate the free-flowing feeling of glass in wood.
-His bold colors paired with classic forms offer a delightful surprise for the senses.
+Joel Hunnicutt crafts gracefully shaped wood vessels that possess the luminosity of glass.
+His bold colors pair with classic forms to offer a delightful surprise for the senses.
 The play of light through open segments in many of his pieces makes for a fascinating display in any room.